Cleveland State University: Athletics

 When the school was still known as Fenn College, the sports teams' nickname was the Foxes.
 When the university was renamed Cleveland State, the nickname changed as well, and CSU's sports teams became the "Vikings".
 That nickname stands to this day.
-The school colors are forest green and white.
+The school colors are university green and fresh green.
 For many years the school mascot was the comic strip character Hägar the Horrible along with his wife Helga, and the couple appeared at sporting events as well as on University literature.
 A new mascot, "Vike" was introduced in 1997 and Hagar was phased out by 1998.
 Another new mascot named "Magnus" was introduced in August 2007.

 Cleveland State fields varsity teams in 17 sports, with most teams competing in the Horizon League.
 The men's basketball team was noteworthy in 1986 when seeded 14th in the East Region of the NCAA tournament, it upset heavily favored 3-seed Indiana and Saint Joseph's before a one-point loss to a Navy team led by future Hall of Famer David Robinson, an unprecedented achievement for such a low seed.
 The Vikes made yet another NCAA tournament appearance in 2009, upsetting the highly favored 4 seed Wake Forest before falling to Arizona in the second round.
 The school fields two teams that compete outside the Horizon League; wrestling competes in the Mid-American Conference and men's lacrosse in the ASUN Conference.

-Fielding a football team
+Football

 On October 14, 2008, CSU President Michael Schwartz stated "he wants a blue ribbon panel to give him a recommendation on the football team before July 1, 2009, when he was scheduled to retire.
 He also said the program will have to be structured to pay for itself."
 The establishment of a football team became an official item on the student government election ballot.
 Although over two-thirds of the voters favored establishment of a football team over half of them were not willing to pay a fee for Division I non-scholarship football in addition to any potential future tuition increases that may be instituted by the university.